discoposse/nomad-aws-minilab/README.md

 The lab does the following which is also completely removed when you do a deprovision/destroy so you have no unnecessary remnants left behind:

-* Create new IAM for Nomad Lab
 * Set up new VPC
 * Create 3 public subnets
-* Create 3 private subnets
 * Create Security Groups for ingress and egress
 * Create an Internet Gateway
 * Create a Routing Table and Subnet Associations
-* Create an EKS Cluster
+* Create a 3-node Consul Cluster
-* Create an EKS Node Group
+* Add Nomad to the 3-node Cluster

 ## Variables Needed for Terraform